Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 }
 ```

-I hope you can see that the first phase and the second phase are very similar, and also the second phase from the simd version and naive version are also very similar (just like the first phase).
+I hope you can see that the first phase and the second phase are very similar, and also the second phase from the SIMD version and naive version are also very similar (just like the first phase).

-There is a few noticible differences:
+There are a few noticeable differences:

-* Just like in the naive version we don't need to add the value of `add_to_group` since it has already been done in the firs phase
+* Just like in the naive version, we don't need to add the value of `add_to_group` since it has already been done in the first phase.
-* We intersect an `if lhs_mask > 0` to make the code faster, as mentioned earlier.
+* We introduce an `if lhs_mask > 0` to make the code faster, as mentioned earlier.
-* The way the compute the values intersection is very similar to the naive version, rotate to the left, `and` with `lsb_mask` and `rhs_values`
+* The way we compute the values intersection is very similar to the naive version: rotate to the left, `and` with `lsb_mask`, and `rhs_values`.

-**Note:** If you look closely the `rotl_u16` function recieves u64x8, but we are only intrested in rotating the 16 LSB's (values bits), so that's why I can use something like `_mm512_rol_epi64`.
+**Note:** If you look closely, the `rotl_u16` function receives u64x8, but we are only interested in rotating the 16 LSBs (values bits), so that's why I can use something like `_mm512_rol_epi64`.

-* In the second phase we don't need to analyze the values that have the MSB's set, so there is no branch, instead we do a brachless increment of `lhs_i`. just like we did with `rhs_i`
+* In the second phase, we don't need to analyze the values that have the MSBs set, so there is no branch.
+Instead, we do a branchless increment of `lhs_i`, just like we did with `rhs_i`.

-And that's it, that's how you implement a intersection using AVX-512.
+And that's it, that's how you implement an intersection using AVX-512.

 {% details **Code** for the simd intersection merged into a single function **(you can ignore if you want)** %}
 ```rust